Cairo (graphics): History

 Keith Packard and Carl Worth founded the Cairo project for use in the X Window System.
 It was originally (until at least 2003) called Xr or Xr/Xc.
 The name was changed to emphasize the idea of a cross-platform library to access display server, not tied to the X Window System.

 The name Cairo derives from the original name Xr, interpreted as the Greek letters chi and rho.

 Complex text layout

-Cairo handles Latin and CJK based fonts, but does not support complex text layout fonts, which require shaping the glyphs.
+Cairo handles Latin and CJK based fonts, but does not directly support complex text layout fonts, which require shaping the glyphs.
+The Cairo developers recommend using Pango, which provides complex text layout and can integrate with Cairo.